Dear friends and fellow activists,

-The GPHRC was formed early in 2003 after visiting the West Bank.
-On our time spent in the Refugee Camps and after conversations with various people living in the Camps we were shocked to see the poverty and injustices inflicted upon the Palestinian people by the Israeli Occupation Forces.
+GPHRC was formed in 2003 after visiting the West Bank.
+Viewing the conditions and speaking with people in Aida and other refugee camps, we were shocked to witness the poverty and injustice inflicted upon Palestinian people by the Israeli Occupation Forces.

 Our 3 aims of the Campaign are:-